alaasiyamek2000/License-Plates-and-Street-Distortions-Detection/README.md

-## Datasets
+## Dataset
-To create the model's dataset, all bellow datasets were cloned at ones to use for the same task.
+To create the model's dataset, all bellow labeled datasets were cloned at ones to use for the same task.
+Each class has approximately between 1,200 to 1,800 images, a total of 8,3100 images.
+All datasets are ready labeled with bounding box annotation, COCO, PASCAL VOC and YOLO formats, powered by Roboflow Universe.

 - Potholes:
   - [Pothole Image Dataset](https://universe.roboflow.com/belajar-y9rv6/pothole-projet/dataset/4)